 * Off Button.
 Finally, energy gets depleted if it isn’t guarded.
 No human, no matter how healthy and driven, can always be “on.”
 Great leadership requires knowing when to switch off.
 To renew.
 To find sanctuary.
 To maintain health, relationships, and perspective.
 When leaders then plug back in, they have more energy and spirit to summon and maintain that exceptional focus.

 None of this is rocket science.
 But few leaders actually pull it off.
-Are you one of them?

-Bob Vanourek and Gregg Vanourek are leadership practitioners, teachers, trainers, and award-winning authors.
-They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards, and called “the best book on leadership since Good to Great.”
-Take their Leadership Derailers Assessment or sign up for their newsletter.
+Gregg Vanourek and Bob Vanourek are leadership practitioners, teachers, and award-winning authors (and son and father).
+They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
+Check out their Leadership Derailers Assessment or get their monthly newsletter.
 If you found value in this, please forward it to a friend.
 Every little bit helps!